ukoda/lcd4linux-ax206/README.md

 The best source for information about LCD4Linux appears to be [The unoffical LCD4Linux Wiki](https://wiki.lcd4linux.tk/doku.php/start).

+I also have another repo, https://github.com/ukoda/lcd4linux-ax206, that provides an AX206 VNC client that can be paired up with the LCD4Linux VNC server display driver.
+When paired with display mirroring feature added in this repo it makes for an easy way to have an AX206 on a server in a rack and see the same information on a remote AX206 display.

 ## Objectives

-Make it easier to build this software on Rocky, Mint and OpenWRT for support of USB LCD displays and add new options in support of those displays.
+Make it easier to build this software on Rocky, Mint, RPi and OpenWRT for support of USB LCD displays and add new options in support of those displays.

 My focus is using the now commonly available 3.5" USB LCD displays that are offered at many online stores as 'AIDA64' displays.
 These are more correctly called AX206 displays, hence the repo name, see the warning below before buying a display for use with LCD4Linux.